MIT

 Email: doga [at] {adobe.com, mit.edu, csail.mit.edu, acm.org, ieee.org}

-My research interests span two areas:
+My research interests span two areas related to ubiquitous intelligence:

 1) Embedding information, intelligence, & interaction into everyday objects